 - Run Containers Out of the Box: Container-Optimized OS instances come

-pre-installed with the Docker runtime and
+pre-installed with the Docker and containerd runtimes and

 cloud-init.
-With a Container-Optimized OS instance, you can bring up your Docker container at the same time you create your VM, with no on-host setup required.
+With a Container-Optimized OS instance, you can bring up your container at the same time you create your VM, with no on-host setup required.

 - Smaller attack surface: Container-Optimized OS has a smaller footprint, reducing your instance's potential attack surface.